alexfernandez/alexfernandez.github.io/permanent/speaker.md

 All of these materials and more are [online](https://slides.com/alexfernandez).

-In a previous life I spoke at a couple of older conferences, which I will spare you here.
+In a previous life I spoke at a couple of eGovernment conferences, which I will spare you here.

 ## Community Organizer

-Co-organizer of
-[MadridJS](https://www.meetup.com/es-ES/madridjs/)
-and
+From 2014 to 2019 I was the organizer of [MadridJS](https://www.meetup.com/es-ES/madridjs/) and
 [Node.js Madrid](https://www.meetup.com/es-ES/Node-js-Madrid/),